 Can you please share some details about your work?
 E.g., what kind of projects are you usually working on?

 During my work, the communication aspect is very important to me.
 I always try to communicate actively with others.
-For example, I often give advise to the lighting staff at the scene based on the feedback I get from the DP, in order to make sure we create the right image from the start.
+For example, I often give advice to the lighting staff at the scene based on the feedback I get from the DP in order to make sure we create the right image from the start.

 We know that everyone’s setup varies, so we are particularly interested in your DIT setup: How would you describe your personal overall setup?